-The School will only share personal data under limited circumstances, when there is a lawful basis to do so and where identified in the Privacy Notice(s).
-The following principles apply:
+- 50 Alderbrook School will only share personal data under limited circumstances, when there is a lawful basis to do so and where identified in the Privacy Notice(s).
+The following principles apply: - We will share data if there is an issue with an individual or parent/carer that puts the safety of staff or others at risk; - We will share data where there is a need to liaise with other agencies.
+We will seek consent as necessary and appropriate before doing so.
+However, where child protection and safeguarding concerns apply, we will apply the "Seven golden rules of information sharing."
+In limited circumstances, data may be shared with external agencies without the knowledge or consent of the parent or child in line with the DPA 2018, which includes 'safeguarding of children and individuals at risk' as a condition that allows practitioners to share information without consent;

-- The School will share data if there is an issue with a student /pupil or third party, for example, parent/carer that puts the safety of staff or others at risk; - The School will share data where there is a need to liaise with other agencies.
-It will seek consent as necessary and appropriate before doing so.
-However, where child protection and safeguarding concerns apply, it will apply the "Seven golden rules of information sharing."
-In limited circumstances, data may be shared with external agencies without the knowledge or consent of the parent or student in line with the DPA 2018, which includes 'safeguarding of children and individuals at risk' as a condition that allows practitioners to share information without consent; - The School may also disclose personal data to law enforcement and government bodies where there is a lawful requirement / basis for us to do so, including: - For the prevention or detection of crime and/or fraud; - For the apprehension or prosecution of offenders; - For the assessment or collection of tax owed to HMRC; - In connection with legal proceedings; - For research and statistical purposes, as long as personal data is sufficiently anonymised, or consent has been provided or it is otherwise fair and lawful to do so. - The School may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects pupils/ students or staff.
+- 51 We may also disclose personal data to law enforcement and government bodies where there is a lawful requirement / basis for us to do so, including: - For the prevention or detection of crime and/or fraud; - For the apprehension or prosecution of offenders; - For the assessment or collection of tax owed to HMRC; - In connection with legal proceedings; - For research and statistical purposes, as long as personal data is sufficiently anonymised, or consent has been provided or it is otherwise fair and lawful to do so. - 52 We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation.